bdereims/vpod/README.md

 Quick and quite simple:
 - start VIC VM trough vCenter
 - login to VIC via SSH or console with ```root / VMware1!```
-- create a new VCH with the script ```./create-vch.sh VCH01 dsLocalESX01```
+- create a new VCH with the script ```./create-vch.sh VCH01 dsLocalESX01``` found in ```/root```
 - after creation you could enjoy a new container Host in setting ```export DOCKER_HOST=tcp://{VCH IP}:2376```
+- delete VCH with ```./destroy-vch.sh VCH01 dsLocalESX01```

 Some caveats:
-- VCH creation from the GUI could not work due to unknown reason
+- VCH creation from the GUI could not work due to unknown reasons
 - VCH creation on the NFS Datastore is possible but performance is low
+- You could create VCH and leverage NSX but you must create IPSets for FW containers

 bdereims@vmware.com | [@bdereims](https://twitter.com/bdereims) | https://github.com/bdereims/vpod